Word on the beauty streets is that silica in skincare is trying to kill you.

-But, and this is an important but, the type of silica that causes silicosis is crystalline silica.
+You see, not all silica is created equal.
+The type of silica that causes silicosis is crystalline silica.
 It’s dangerous for you only when you inhale way too much of it.
 So, if you were a miner not using a mask, you’d do well to worry.
-But, if you only use cosmetics?

-What Type Of Silica Is Used In Cosmetics?
+What Type Of Silica Is Used In Skincare?

 So, if you’ve been wondering whether you should go out and buy a jar of MUFE HD Powder, do it safely.